nllpw/nllpw-org-gatsby/src/pages/about.md

 In 2023, the NLLP Workshop was collocated with EMNLP allowing for hybrid participation, both with online participation and in-person attendance in Singapore.

+In 2024, the NLLP Workshop was collocated with EMNLP allowing for hybrid participation, both with online participation and in-person attendance in Miami, Florida.

+The 2025 NLLP workshop will again by collocated with EMNLP and will take place in Suzhou, China.